 Cupcake Monday!
 The London Edition (plus beefs with the Thai gov't and Liz Hurley)

 I had zero free time while in London at the weekend for fashion week but there was no way I was leaving sans macarons.
-Especially as lovely Aimee told me that Pierre Herme just recently opened a boutique in Selfridges, and dare I say, they are even more delicious, fresh, and complex in flavours than Laduree.
+Especially as lovely reader Aimee told me that Pierre Herme just recently opened a boutique in Selfridges, and dare I say, they are even more delicious, fresh, and complex in flavours than Laduree.
 So I decided that Saturday was not going to be a repeat of Friday where I had not even a cracker to eat by 7 pm.
-Add two champagne receptions to an empty stomach and that's why I later tweeted "I'm drunk at fashion week."
+Add two champagne receptions to an empty stomach and that's why I later tweeted "I'm drunk at fashion week" (d'oh).
 I hit the first restaurant I saw once I left Somerset House for reasons of convenience and curiosity - this Thai place had a sandwich board outside which read: "Awarded Best Thai Restaurant in the UK by the Thai Government".
-Such a ridiculous claim obviously aimed at unwitting tourists made me laugh and I guessed that the food was likely horrid.
-So naturally I went in and ordered five courses!
+Such a ridiculous claim obviously aimed at unwitting tourists made me laugh and I guessed that the food was likely horrid - so naturally I went in and ordered five courses!
 It was fair at best - actually the Pad Thai was rather tasty - but everything else was kind of meh and the steamed rice was mushy and not even consistently mushy.
 Come on, there's no excuse for that!
 And I had to ask for utensils.
 I must write to the Thai government's Minister of Foreign Eateries and lodge a complaint.

 A cake topped with 10 cupcakes from Lola's at Selfridges

-So I made a point to actually eat lunch Saturday (by the way, it is not at all like me to not eat, it was the result of an overpacked schedule - I like to have two lunches!) and went to the food hall at Selfridges knowing I'd get something good, and also pick out some macarons!
+So I made a point to actually eat lunch Saturday (by the way, it is not at all like me to not eat, it was the result of an overpacked schedule - I like to have two lunches!) and went to the food hall at Selfridges knowing I'd get something good, and also pick out some macarons.
 I got a box, one of each flavour.
 How could I leave any behind?
 I don't know why I didn't take a photo but they were gorgeous.
 I ate one dozen in three days.
 That's not too piggy is it?
-It's better than one day which I feared might have been the actual lifespan.
+It's better than one day which I feared might have been their actual lifespan.
 When I later ate one at the window counter I noticed the person beside me staring, then realised I was whispering 'Oh God, Oh God', over and over.
 Yes, they are that good.

 On the way to the Pierre Herme boutique I walked by a cupcake extravaganza at Lola's and saw my next Cupcake Monday feature.
 They were happy for me to take photos and there was a glare off the glass display case but you can see how yummy they were.
 Anyone for a giant £45 cupcake?
 They've got three kinds!